To keep true to the Galaxy, Samsung kept alive the ability to expand the storage with a micro-SD memory card slot.

 Expanding your storage on the Galaxy S20 line of phones shouldn’t be too complicated.

-You have a maximum capacity of 1TB, then you just have to decide to go A2 or standard non-A cards.
-After using an A2 card in my S10+ for a year I have to say, that I’ve never noticed the slower transfer speeds compared to faster non-A cards, and I have the peace of mind knowing that my apps that I load onto my card (if I ever do such things) perform at their maximum performance.
+You have a maximum capacity of 1TB, and then you have to decide whether to use A2 or standard non-A cards.
+After using an A2 card in my S10+ for a year, I have to say that I’ve never noticed the slower transfer speeds compared to faster non-A cards, and I have peace of mind knowing that the apps that I load onto my card (if I ever do such things) perform at their maximum performance.